 How did that feel?

-At that moment alone, I felt a sense of accomplishment already and provided me with good hope for the rest of my little photo walk.
+At that moment alone, I already felt good about my decision to just go out and provided me with good hope for the rest of my little photo walk.

 I walked around for about an hour before I returned.
-I didn’t shoot all my photos on my FujiFilm as I intertwined between the 26mm lens on my iPhone to get the wider shots.
+I didn’t shoot all my photos on my FujiFilm as I also used the 6mm lens on my iPhone to get the wider shots.
 When I got back home and waited for the photos to import into Lightroom, I had some time to reflect.
 What was it I learned from this experience?
 How could I use this to not feel uninspired in the future?
 It turned out that a lot of the liberation I was seeking was hiding in imposing limitations on myself.
-In this particular case, I could identify 3 major limitations.
+In this particular case, I could identify three major limitations.
 Any of those, or a combination of them, might help you as well.

 Revisit the same places

 The first realization I had was that revisiting the same place after a while again, isn’t a constraint but actually just another challenge.
 Perhaps even an advantage.
-As you are already familiar with a certain place, you are in a position to look past the initial characteristics of a scene and rather focus on the other things that aren’t that apparent at first sight.
-Every newbie will say “oh it’s a house!” whereas you will say “look at that amazing shadow play around that window”.
+If you are already familiar with a certain place, you are in a position to look past the initial characteristics of a scene and rather focus on the other things that aren’t that apparent at first sight.
+Every newbie will say 'oh it’s a house!' whereas you will now say 'look at that amazing shadow play around that window'.

 At the same time, we can’t just assume every location will stay the same forever.
-I took a drive around the rural area around my town, an area I never visited again after visiting a few years ago.
-I always assumed there was nothing there for me to photograph anymore but what do you know, the people there built a few new things there and suddenly an interesting composition emerged!
+A few days ago, I took a drive around the rural area just outside my city's border.
+It's an area I visited a few years ago but havent' returned since.
+I found it boring the first time and didn't bother thinking about it again.
+I always assumed there was nothing there for me to photograph but what do you know, the people there built a few new things there and suddenly an interesting composition emerged!